PassiveModding/sentimental/readme.md

 8. What trade-offs were made in the choice of programming languages and libraries?
     - C# has client libraries for all the required Google Cloud services
     - It is a compiled language that is fast and efficient

+### Troubleshooting
+- Cannot enable APIs
+    - Ensure that you have the required permissions to enable APIs
+    - Ensure that the APIs are available in your region
+    - Ensure that you have linked a billing account to your project